device42/device42-docs/docs/apps/business-applications/building-business-applications-in-device42.md

 ### Pinning, Starring, and Hiding Services

-Now that we have enabled Affinity Groups, we must identify which services we want to Pin, Star and Hide to continue to build out our Affinity Groups.
+Now that we have enabled Affinity Groups, we must identify which services we want to Pin, Star, and Hide to continue to build out our Affinity Groups.

 Pinning a service will make it a focus point and build an Affinity Group for that device.
-By default, all database services are assigned a Topology Status of _Pinned_ and an Impact View is built for each discovered database server. _Starring_ a service will include that service and its connection in an Affinity Group if applicable.
-It is recommended to limit Pinning to database services (done by default), web services (optional) and any custom services that belong to a Business Application.
+By default, all database services are assigned a Topology Status of _Pinned_, and an Impact View is built for each discovered database server.

+_Starring_ a service will include that service and its connection in an Affinity Group if applicable.
+It is recommended to limit Pinning to database services (done by default), web services (optional), and any custom services that belong to a Business Application.

+_Hiding_ a service excludes it from topology and charts.
+By default, hidden services are excluded from Affinity Groups but this behavior can be overridden in our DOQL.

-- The easiest method to understanding the service connections that have been detected is execute the Service Dependency Report.
+- The easiest method to understand the service connections that have been detected is to execute the Service Dependency Report.

-Navigate to _Reports > Advanced Reporting_, expand the _Pre-Defined Reports_ folder, expand the _Application Discovery_ folder and right click on the _Service Dependency Report_ and select _Export As > Excel_.
+Navigate to _Reports > Advanced Reporting_, expand the _Pre-Defined Reports_ folder, expand the _Application Discovery_ folder and right click on the _Service Dependency Report_, and select _Export As > Excel_.

 ![](/assets/images/WEB-519_bus-apps-7-Service-Dependency-Report-1.png)

 This report displays each connection that has been detected through discovery.
 Enable filtering to each column to help with sorting the data.
 Record the services under the _Listener Service_ and _Client Service_ columns that are important to you as you will want to make sure to **Star** those services in the next step.
 Please record the devices these services are running on.
 If there are any services you would like to **Hide** from your Affinity Group views, make a note of these.

-- When this is completed, there are two common options to Pinning, Starring and Hiding services
+- When this is completed, there are two common options for Pinning, Starring, and Hiding services

 Option 1 (UI) – Navigate to Resources > Services > Services Instances to view a list of ALL the service instances.

-Search for a name of one of the recorded services you want to Star, select one or more service instance by selecting their check box, and then use the drop-down _Action_ menu to set their _Topology status_ to Starred or Hidden (the example below shows a service instance search for _Java_).
+Search for a name of one of the recorded services you want to Star, select one or more service instances by selecting their check box, and then use the drop-down _Action_ menu to set their _Topology status_ to Starred or Hidden (the example below shows a service instance search for _Java_).

 ![](/assets/images/Web_732_7.png)